top of page

 Five Tips for Getting More Fibre

 1. Fill half your plate with vegetables.
-Vegetables are a good source of fibre and can help you meet your fibre needs through the day.
-Choose from a variety of colourful vegetables - fresh or cooked!
-Time saving tip: use frozen vegetables for a quick addition to any meal.
+Vegetables are a good source of fibre and can help you meet your fibre needs throughout the day.
+Choose from a variety of colourful vegetables—fresh or cooked!
+Time-saving tip: use frozen vegetables for a quick addition to any meal.

-2. Have nuts/seeds every day.
-Nuts and seeds provide fibre, protein and healthy fats which have benefits for heart and gut health!
-Grab a handful of your favourite nuts or seeds and pair with a fruit for a balanced, fibre rich snack!
-Nuts and seeds can also be added to yogurt, cereal, salads or various dishes.
+2. Have nuts and seeds every day.
+Nuts and seeds provide fibre, protein, and healthy fats, which benefit heart and gut health!
+Grab a handful of your favourite nuts or seeds and pair them with a fruit for a balanced, fibre-rich snack!
+Nuts and seeds can also be added to yogurt, cereal, salads, or various dishes.

 3. Have meatless meals more often.
-Consider either swapping meat for beans/legumes in some dishes or adding them to your meals.
-This is a great way to increase your fibre and also save some money.
-Consider adding beans or chickpeas to salads, soups or rice.
+Consider swapping meat for beans or legumes in some dishes or adding them to your meals.
+This is a great way to increase your fibre and save some money.
+Think about adding beans or chickpeas to salads, soups, or rice.

 5. Read labels to choose higher fibre options.
-When you are choosing between products at the grocery store, look for those with a higher percent daily value or higher g amount per serving.
-Try to aim for grain products with more than 2 g of fibre per serving.
+When choosing between products at the grocery store, look for those with a higher percent daily value or a higher gram amount per serving.
+Aim for grain products with more than 2 g of fibre per serving.

 Nutrition facts table showing a food product with 5 g of fibre.